 They have, in general, not only resisted an image decline but have retained their ability to drive financial performance.
-A BAV modeling effort by Bob Jacobson of Washington and Natalie Mizik of Columbia shows that for high-energy brands, increases in energy and attitude drive stock return (based on an analysis of those brands like GE or IBM that represent a significant part of a the sales of a firm).
-In fact the BAV team has redefined differentiation, now calling it “energized differentiation,” because without energy differentiation, impact is compromised.
+A BAV modeling effort by Bob Jacobson of Washington and Natalie Mizik of Columbia shows that for high-energy brands, increases in energy and attitude drive stock return (based on an analysis of those brands like GE or IBM that represent a significant part of the sales of a firm).
+In fact, the BAV team has redefined differentiation, now calling it “energized differentiation,” because, without energy differentiation, the impact is compromised.

 So what is brand energy?

 - Interesting/exciting: There is a reason to talk about the brand.
 (Disney, AXE, Avon Walk for Breast Cancer, Pixar, FedEx Cup)